icopy-site/awesome/docs/awesome/awesome-cl.md

 * [cl-flamegraph](https://github.com/40ants/cl-flamegraph) - A wrapper around SBCL's statistical profiler, to generate FlameGraph charts for Common Lisp programs.
 [BSD][15].
 * [cl-debug](https://github.com/LowH/cl-debug) - a cross-package debug facility.
 Provides a unified way to enable or disable debug-specific code.
 Debugging code can be enabled or disabled relative to program features denoted by either a symbol or a keyword.
 ISC licence.
 * [supertrace](https://github.com/fukamachi/supertrace) - Superior Common Lisp `trace` functionality for debugging/profiling.
 Trace many functions at once, use before and after hooks.
 [BSD_2Clause][17].
+* [GTFL](http://www.martin-loetzsch.de/gtfl/) - A graphical terminal for Lisp, meant for Lisp programmers who want to debug or visualize their own algorithms.
+A graphical trace in the browser.
+BSD-style.

 Documentation builders